EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance: Abstract

 \section{Abstract}

-Controllable 3D camera trajectories in video diffusion models are highly sought after for content creation, yet remain a significant challenge.
-Recent approaches often create anchor videos (i.e., rendered videos that approximate desired camera motions) to guide diffusion models as a structured prior, by rendering from estimated point clouds following annotated camera trajectories.
-However, errors inherent in point cloud estimation often lead to inaccurate anchor videos.
-Moreover, the requirement for extensive camera trajectory annotations further increases resource demands.
-To address these limitations, we introduce \methodname{}, an efficient and precise camera control learning framework that automatically constructs high-quality anchor videos without expensive camera trajectory annotations.
-Concretely, we create highly precise anchor videos for training by masking source videos based on first-frame visibility.
-This approach ensures high alignment, eliminates the need for camera trajectory annotations, and thus can be readily applied to any in-the-wild video to generate image-to-video (I2V) training pairs.
-Furthermore, we introduce Anchor-ControlNet, a lightweight conditioning module that integrates anchor video guidance in visible regions to pretrained video diffusion models, with less than 1\% of backbone model parameters.
-By combining the proposed anchor video data and ControlNet module, \methodname{} achieves efficient training with substantially fewer parameters, training steps, and less data, without requiring modifications to the diffusion model backbone typically needed to mitigate rendering misalignments.
-Although being trained on masking-based anchor videos, our method generalizes robustly to anchor videos made with point clouds during inference, enabling precise 3D-informed camera control. \methodname{} achieves state-of-the-art performance on RealEstate10K and MiraData for I2V camera control task, demonstrating precise and robust camera control ability both quantitatively and qualitatively.
-Notably, \methodname{} also exhibits strong zero-shot generalization to video-to-video (V2V) scenarios.
-This is compelling as it is trained exclusively on I2V data, where anchor videos are derived from source videos, using only their first frame for visibility referencing.
+Recent approaches for video generation with camera control often create anchor videos (i.e., rendered videos that approximate desired camera motions) to guide diffusion models as a structured prior, by rendering from estimated point clouds following camera trajectories.
+However, errors in point cloud and camera trajectory estimation often lead to inaccurate anchor videos with higher training cost and low efficiency, as the model is forced to compensate for rendering misalignments.
+To address these limitations, we introduce \methodname{}, an efficient and precise camera control learning framework that constructs well-aligned training anchor videos without the need for camera pose or point cloud estimation.
+Concretely, we create highly precise anchor videos by masking source videos based on first-frame visibility, which ensures strong alignment, eliminates the need for camera/point cloud estimation, and thus can be readily applied to any in-the-wild video.
+Furthermore, we introduce Anchor-ControlNet, a lightweight module that integrates anchor video guidance in visible regions to pretrained video diffusion models, with less than 1\% of additional parameters. \methodname{} achieves efficient training with substantially fewer parameters, training steps, and less data, and generalizes robustly to anchor videos made with point clouds at test time, enabling precise 3D-informed camera control. \methodname{} achieves SoTA performance on RealEstate10K and MiraData for I2V camera control task. \methodname{} also exhibits strong zero-shot generalization to video-to-video (V2V) scenarios.